CalvisOkine/Enterprise-101-Security-Assessment-and-Cyberattack-Simulation/README.md

 ## Conclusion
-This project provided an end-to-end view of cybersecurity, covering both offensive and defensive aspects.
-Through vulnerability exploitation, lateral movement, and data exfiltration, I was able to demonstrate how attackers operate.
-On the defensive side, deploying Wazuh SIEM showcased how modern security solutions detect and mitigate threats in real time.
+This project gave me an introductory look into cybersecurity, touching on both offensive and defensive aspects.
+By exploring vulnerability exploitation, lateral movement, and data exfiltration, I got a glimpse into how attackers operate.
+On the defensive side, setting up Wazuh SIEM helped me understand how security solutions detect and respond to threats in real time.

-Moving forward, I plan to refine this lab by testing advanced adversary techniques and improving automated detection strategies.
-This hands-on experience has significantly strengthened my understanding of enterprise security operations.
+As I continue learning, I want to dive deeper into each stage, breaking down individual techniques and improving my understanding of both attack methods and defense strategies.
+This hands-on experience has been a great starting point, and Iâ€™m excited to explore cybersecurity in more detail.